“The continued operation of EDF’s nuclear reactors should not be the adjustment variable for French energy policy”

 To these identified difficulties has been added, since December 2021, the unavailability of four reactors linked to the discovery of a completely unexpected corrosion hazard on a circuit important for safety, the safety injection circuit.
 This anomaly led EDF, quite responsibly, to shut down four reactors [ainsi qu’un autre au moins, à Penly (Seine-Maritime), en janvier].

-This accumulation of events leads to the situation we feared: a strain on the electrical system that could put safety decisions in competition with electrical safety decisions.
+This accumulation of events leads to the situation we feared: a strain on the electrical system that might put safety decisions in competition with electrical safety decisions.
 ASN has repeatedly expressed the need to maintain margins in the dimensioning of the electrical system and installations, in order to be able to deal with contingencies.
 However, today, there is no margin!

 Read also Article reserved for our subscribers Nuclear reactors shut down due to ‘serious and unexpected’ corrosion problem